AndrewDass1/KURA-LABS-ASSIGNMENTS/README.md

 # Kura-Labs-Assignments
-This repository contains the assignments that were assigned and I completed when I was an Infrastructure Automation Fellow in Kura Labs.
+This repository contains the assignments that I completed in Kura Labs as an Infrastructure Automation Fellow.